Self-Adversarial Disentangling for Specific Domain Adaptation: Methodology

-\paragraph{Network architecture of SAR.} Note that we use the same SAR architecture for both detection and segmentation tasks.
-Our SAR only takes one feature map $z_{spf}$ or $z_{inv}$ at a time as input.
+\paragraph{Network architecture of SAR.} Note that we use the same SAR architecture for both object detection and semantic segmentation.
+SAR only takes one feature map $z_{spf}$ or $z_{inv}$ at a time as input.
 After that, we downsample the whole feature map to predict domainness value, and then flatten the downsampled feature map.
-Then after two fully-connected layers with a relu activation, we get the domainness value $d_{spf}$ or $d_{inv}$, as shown in Fig.~\ref{fig:framework}.
+Then, after two fully-connected layers with a relu activation, we get the domainness $d_{spf}$ or $d_{inv}$, as shown in Fig.~\ref{fig:framework}.
 In practice, we use ROI Align~\cite{mask-rcnn} to downsample the \emph{whole} feature map to predict domainness value.
-We discretize the continuous domainness values into $N$ numbers (representing $N$ ranges) for better experimental results. $d_{spf}$, $d_{inv}$ are one-hot vectors with $N$ dimensions. $y_{U}$ is a $N$ dimensional vector of the uniform distribution.
+We discretize continuous domainness values into $N$ numbers (representing $N$ ranges) for better experimental results. $d_{spf}$, $d_{inv}$ are one-hot vectors with $N$ dimensions. $y_{U}$ is a $N$ dimensional vector of the uniform distribution.

-\paragraph{Domainness-specific loss.} On one hand, with the generated domainness $d_{gt}$ as a supervisory signal, SAR needs to enhance its discriminativity for classifying the diversified images with different domainness more accurately.
+\paragraph{Domainness-specific loss.} On the one hand, with the generated domainness label $d'_{gt}$ as a supervisory signal, SAR needs to enhance its discriminativity for classifying the diversified images with different domainness more accurately, which is illustrated in the yellow branch of Fig.~\ref{fig:framework}.
+The predicted domainness is $d_{spf}=SAR(E_{spf}(\tilde{X}_{S}))$.
 We define the domainness-specific loss $\mathcal{L}_{spf}$ as a cross-entropy loss for optimizing the features from the encoder $E_{spf}$:

-where $d_{gt}$ is now used as the one-hot vector of generated domainness and $d_{spf}$ is the predicted domainness value of SAR.
+where $d'_{gt}$ is used as the one-hot label vector of domainness value $d_{gt}$ and $d_{spf}$ is the predicted domainness of SAR.

 \paragraph{Domainness-invariant loss.} On the other hand, SAR needs to maximize the discrepancy between the domainness-invariant feature $z_{inv}$ and the domainness-specific feature $z_{spf}$.
-We define the domainness-invariant loss $\mathcal{L}_{inv}$ as the KL-divergence between the predicted domainness $d_{inv}$ and a uniform distribution:
+In this branch (the orange branch of Fig.~\ref{fig:framework}), the predicted domainness is: $d_{inv}=SAR(E_{inv}(\tilde{X}_{S}))$.
+We define the domainness-invariant loss $\mathcal{L}_{inv}$ as the KL-divergence between the predicted domainness $d_{inv}$ and a uniform distribution $y_{U}$:

-where $x$ is sampled from a uniform distribution $y_{U}$, $p(x)$ is the probability of $x$, and $q_{S}$ denotes the distribution of domainness $d_{inv}$.
+where $x$ is sampled from a uniform distribution $y_{U}$, $p(x)=\frac{1}{\Psi}$ is the probability of $x$, and $\Psi$ is the number of domainness. $q_{S}$ denotes the distribution of domainness $d_{inv}$.
+As such, the predicted domainness $d_{inv}$ is desired to be equal to the average, indicating that SAR is learning to degenerate its capabilities in discriminating the domainness value.